topbitdu/progne_tapera/ROADMAP.md

 ## v0.5
 1. Improve the Enum Code concern to be able to be extended by lambda

+## v0.5.1
+1. Improve the Enum config concern for the Item Methods module

 ## v0.6
 1. Improve the Enum Config concern to make the enum items be able to be updated or destroyable through the #enum method